Illinois Pay Transparency. Single-State Compliance.

 HB 3129 / 820 ILCS 112/10.
 Posting Requirements.

 Effective January 2025.
-Employers with 15+ employees must include the pay scale and benefits in every external posting for jobs that will be performed in Illinois or report to a supervisor in Illinois.
-Employers must also post any promotional opportunity to current employees within 14 calendar days of an external posting.
+Employers with 15+ employees must include the pay scale and benefits in every external posting for jobs performed in Illinois or reporting to an Illinois supervisor.
 Penalties: $500 first offence, $2,500 second, $10,000 subsequent.

 820 ILCS 112/11.
 Equal Pay Registration Certificate.

 Unique to Illinois.
-Employers with 100+ Illinois employees must obtain an Equal Pay Registration Certificate from IDOL, certifying compliance with the Equal Pay Act.
+Employers with 100+ Illinois employees must hold an Equal Pay Registration Certificate.
 Renewal every 2 years.
-IDOL can deny, suspend, or revoke.
-A revocation triggers a $10,000 civil penalty plus mandatory annual recertification for the next 4 years.
+Revocation triggers a $10,000 civil penalty plus 4 years of annual recertification.

 820 ILCS 112.
 Equal Pay Act.

-No employer may pay any of its employees of one sex less than another for the same or substantially similar work, except where the differential is based on a seniority system, a merit system, a system measuring earnings by quantity or quality of production, a differential based on factors other than sex, OR (specific to certain protected classes under the Act) factors job-related and consistent with business necessity.
+No employer may pay employees of one sex less than another for substantially similar work, except where the differential rests on seniority, merit, production-based earnings, or a factor other than sex that is job-related and consistent with business necessity.

 820 ILCS 112/10(b-5).
 Salary History Ban.

-Employers cannot screen applicants based on wage history, request prior wage history, or rely on prior wage history as a factor in setting compensation.
+Employers cannot request, screen on, or rely on prior wage history in setting compensation.
 Even if the applicant volunteers it.
-Closes the loop with the Equal Pay Act: prior-salary-driven pay differences inherit historical gender bias from earlier employers.
+Prevents prior-salary-driven pay from inheriting historical bias.

 You're halfway through your first coffee when Legal forwards you an email marked URGENT.
 RESPONSE REQUIRED.

-"Without a current EPRC, Lakeshore Diagnostics is in violation of 820 ILCS 112/11 as of the renewal expiry date.
-Civil penalties of up to $10,000 may be assessed.
-Please provide a written response within ten (10) business days, including (1) your remediation plan for the posting violations, and (2) the supporting documentation requested in the original EPRC application checklist that was not provided."
+"Without a current EPRC, Lakeshore is in violation of 820 ILCS 112/11.
+Civil penalties of up to $10,000 may apply.
+Provide a written response within ten (10) business days covering (1) your posting remediation plan, and (2) the missing EPRC documentation."

 Before you can finish reading, Jordan Reeves, Head of Recruiting, calls from down the hall.

-IDOL has denied your EPRC renewal, citing fourteen postings missing pay scale and benefits under HB 3129 and an unsupported certification statement under 820 ILCS 112/11.
-Posting penalties run $500 first offence to $10,000 subsequent.
-The EPRC denial is the bigger exposure: without a current Certificate, Lakeshore is in violation of 820 ILCS 112/11 every day, and the underlying Equal Pay Act claims compound through back pay and class actions.
+IDOL has denied EPRC renewal, citing fourteen postings missing pay scale under HB 3129 and an unsupported certification under 820 ILCS 112/11.
+Posting penalties: $500 to $10,000.
+The EPRC denial is the bigger exposure.
+Without it, Lakeshore is in daily violation, and Equal Pay Act claims compound.

 How do you respond?

-"Update every pay band to current market and put a compliant pay scale on every active posting within 48 hours.
-Then we respond to the IDOL with a corrective action plan AND a commitment to a privileged pay equity audit run through outside counsel."
+"Update every band to market, post compliant pay scales on all active listings within 48 hours, and respond to the IDOL with a corrective plan AND a privileged pay equity audit through outside counsel."

-Jordan "The audit is going to show that six current employees are below the new minimum of their own band.
-And probably that the 15 percent gap finding is real."
+Jordan "The audit will show six current employees below their own band minimum.
+And probably confirm the 15 percent gap."

 By Friday, the updated postings are live.
-Your response to the IDOL includes a corrective action plan, a timeline, and a confidential commitment to a privileged pay equity audit.
-Senior Deputy Director Alvarez's office acknowledges receipt and notes that the voluntary audit will be considered in any further enforcement evaluation.
+The IDOL acknowledges receipt and notes the voluntary audit will weigh as mitigation in any further enforcement.

-HB 3129 penalties are per-employee, per-posting.
-Proactive remediation is a mitigating factor in IDOL enforcement.
-Crucially, committing to a privileged pay equity audit run through outside counsel does two things: it surfaces the 820 ILCS 112/10 exposure before a plaintiff's attorney does, and it creates an attorney-client privileged process that, properly run, protects the working papers from civil discovery while preserving your obligation to remediate.
+HB 3129 penalties run per-employee, per-posting; proactive remediation mitigates.
+A privileged audit through outside counsel surfaces 820 ILCS 112/10 exposure before a plaintiff's attorney does, and protects the working papers from civil discovery.

 "Fix the 14 postings.
 Respond to the IDOL addressing exactly the posting violation.
 The pay gap finding is a separate matter we'll evaluate internally."